lemrey/sdk-nrf/doc/nrf/working_with_nrf/nrf54h/ug_suit_dfu_procedure.rst

    These sequences can be customized, but with caution.
    This is only recommended for advanced use cases.

-The SUIT procedure defines the following sequences and elements:
+The SUIT manifest contains the following elements:

 ``suit-manifest-version``
 -------------------------